gin0115/-Archived-pinkcrab_enqueue/README.md

 ### Version  ###

 Like the underlying wp_enqueue_script() and wp_enqueue_style() function, we can define a verison number to our scripts.
 This can be done using the ver('1.2.2') method.

+*This is the same for both styles and scripts*

 ```php
 <?php
 Enqueue::script('my_script')